-2.3 What is taxable turnover?
+What is taxable turnover?

-Taxable turnover means the total value of taxable supplies for a period of twelve months excluding the amount of GST.
+8. Taxable turnover means the total value of taxable supplies for a period of twelve months excluding the amount of GST.

-2.4 How to determine taxable turnover for GST registration?
+How to determine taxable turnover for GST Registration?

-The determination of taxable turnover for GST registration purpose has to include all supplies of goods and services which are taxable, i.e. standard rated supply, zero rated supply, deemed supply as well as disregarded supply.

-However, the following supplies will not be included:

-- i. capital assets disposed; - ii. imported services; - iii. disregarded supplies made in relation to Warehousing Scheme; and - iv. disregarded supplies made within or between designated areas.
+- 9. The determination of taxable turnover for GST registration purposes has to include all supplies of goods and services which are taxable, i.e. standard rated supply, zero rated supply, deemed supply as well as disregarded supply. - 10.
+However, the following taxable supplies will not be included: - (a) disposal of capital assets; - (b) imported services; - (c) supplies made in relation to Warehousing Scheme; - (d) supplies made within or between designated areas; and - (e) supplies made by a foreign principal or a recipient under the Approved Toll Manufacturer Scheme.